cespenar/sdb_grid_processor/README.md

-# progenitor_grid
+# sdb_grid_processor
 =================

-Tool for processing a calculated grid of MESA sdB models.
+Tool for processing a calculated grid of MESA sdB models and

 ## Installation
 Install by cloning the repository, `cd` into it and then execute